-University of Michigan: A Story of Sex Abuse and Institutional Negligence
+University of Michigan Institutional Negligence: A Story of Sex Abuse & Sexual Assault

 Most teenagers who leave home for college haven’t lived on their own before.
 The newfound freedom is exhilarating, but these young adults are more vulnerable to sexual abuse and harassment than their peers who aren’t college students.
 Female college students are three times more likely to experience sexual violence than women in general.
 While there’s always a risk, universities have to protect their students from sexual misconduct, especially at the hands of faculty.
 Sadly, they often fall short and even enable the abusers who traumatize students.
 The University of Michigan is facing a reckoning after allegations from former and current students that the school swept sex abuse under the rug for decades.
 The survivors of institutional sexual abuse may be entitled to compensation, and lawyers in Michigan can help survivors seek justice.